AutomatedTester/browserstack-examples-cucumber-nightwatchjs/README.md

 This BrowserStack Example repository demonstrates a CucumberJS test framework written in Node.js and Nightwatchjs 2.3 with parallel testing capabilities.
 The CucmberJS test scripts are written for the open source [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
 This BrowserStack Demo App is an e-commerce web application which showcases multiple real-world user scenarios.
 The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

-The CucmberJS test tests are run on different platforms like on-prem and BrowserStack using various run configurations and test capabilities.
+The CucmberJS tests are run on different platforms like on-prem and BrowserStack using various run configurations and test capabilities.

 ---